rampadc/zero-to-prod-in-go/docs/03-endpoint-testing.md

 Manual testing is time-consuming.
 We'd like to automate as much as possible.
 In future sections, you'll see how this automation extends to deploying to a Kubernetes cluster as well!

-The API endpoint we expose is a contract between us and the client.
-Testing an API endpoint should be tested from the perspective of the client, i.e., the browser.
-To that, we're effectively doing black box testing.

 ## Where do I put my tests?

 Ah, the age-old question of how to organise your Go project.
 There's the [official way](https://go.dev/doc/modules/layout) and the [unofficial way](https://github.com/golang-standards/project-layout).
 Both recommends that you start off simple: a single `main.go` and a `go.mod` files in your project.
 But what does a bigger project look like?
 The unofficial standard's got us covered.